 There are various types of companies that you may get registered in India.
 But where lies the difference?
 How do you differentiate between each one of them?
 What are the perks that one offers over the other?
 We are here to solve all your doubts to the best extent and provide you with personalized legal advisory services related to your business entity.
 Before getting any insights on the battle between registering a Private Limited Company vs a Public Limited Company, let us first understand the concept of the company.

 What do you mean by a Company?

 A company is a legal entity formed by a group of people who intend to carry out a certain business with pre-defined objectives.
-In India, it is governed by Companies Act, 2013.
+In India, it is governed by the Companies Act, 2013.

 Core features of a company